garywill/linux-router/README.md

   Instance managing:
     --daemon                Run in background
-    --list-running          Show running instances
+    -l, --list-running      Show running instances
-    --lc, --list-clients <id>
+    --lc, --list-clients <id|interface>
                             List clients of an instance.
-Or list neighbors of any interface, even if it isn't handled by us --stop <id>             Stop a running instance
+Or list neighbors of an interface, even if it isn't handled by us.
+                            (passive mode)
+    --stop <id>             Stop a running instance
         For <id> you can use PID or subnet interface name.
         You can get them with '--list-running'